We independently score every subscription. We may earn a commission through links โ€” it never changes our picks.

 Pros

-• Day-one access to all Microsoft first-party releases.
+• Day-one access to Microsoft first-party releases on the Ultimate and PC tiers.

-• Covers both Xbox and Windows PC on the Ultimate tier.
+• Ultimate covers both Xbox and Windows PC in one plan.

 • Cloud streaming adds mobile and TV options.